100% Certified Jamaica Blue Mountain Coffee, The One Jamaican Coffee You Won't Find In The Coffee Shop

 Yeh Mon, We Have Blue Mountain Coffee

 Arriving at the port in Jamaica I got off the ship and made my way to our taxi van.
-Our driver, whom I am sure is a former member of the Jamaican bobsled team, rocketed through the streets of Ocho Rios where: stop signs, red lights and yielding to pedestrians appear to be suggestions.
+Our driver, whom I am sure is a former member of the Jamaican bobsled team, rocketed through the streets of Ocho Rios where: stop signs, red lights and yielding to pedestrians appeared to be suggestions.
 Our first stop was at a local shop and as the other tourists searched for souvenir dreadlocks to commemorate their trip, I went straight for the coffee.
 Not surprisingly, there was no price listed and there were a couple of brands to choose from, Jablum and Ridgelyne.
 After much deliberation, I asked the owner how much he wanted and he told me $12 U.S. I thought that was a bargain until I realized it was $12 U.S. per half pound!
 There was no time to haggle.
 I had a river rafting adventure booked so I swallowed hard and handed over $24 and bought a half pound of the Jablum and half pound of the Ridgelyne.
 I was excited and nervous, wondering if this coffee was worth the price.

 No Problem Mon Everyt'ing Is Gonna Be Alright